 The surname Eaver was first found in Kent at Hever, a village and civil parish in the Sevenoaks District.
 The village dates back to the Saxon Chronicle where it was listed as Heanfre in 814.
 Literally the place name means "high edge."
 Nearby, Hever Castle was originally a country house built in the 13th century.
 Anne Boleyn, the second queen consort of King Henry VIII of England, spent her early youth there.
 The castle survived over the years and is now a tourist attraction.
 One of the first listing of the family was found in Sussex in the 13th century.

-Important Dates for the Eaver family
+Early History of the Eaver family

 This web page shows only a small excerpt of our Eaver research.
 Another 134 words (10 lines of text) covering the years 1510, 1600, 1194, 1562, 1455 and 1487 are included under the topic Early Eaver History in all our PDF Extended History products and printed products wherever possible.